freeman-lab/spark-ml-streaming/README.md

 * A running [Lightning](http://lightning-viz.org) server
 * An installation of Python with standard scientific computing libraries (NumPy, SciPy, ScikitLearn)

+With those three things in place, install using:

+	pip install spark-ml-streaming

-With those three things in place, set `SPARK_HOME` to your Spark installation, then start the executable:
+Then set `SPARK_HOME` to your Spark installation, and start an executable:

-	bin/streaming-kmeans <temporary_path> -l <lighting_host>
+	streaming-kmeans <temporary_path> -l <lighting_host>

 Where `temporary_path` is where data will be written / read, and `lightning_host` is the address of your Lightning server.
 After it starts, your browser will open with the visualization, and you should see data appear shortly.